-As part of our work with children with severe communication and learning needs associated with Autism, we have been able to offer group opportunities to attend experiential visits out of school.
+As part of our work with children with severe communication and learning needs associated with Autism, we have been able to offer group opportunities to attend experiential visits out of school, and additional experiences in school eg food technology.
 These have provided time to develop valuable life skills, develop social communication skills and learn safe behaviours in the community.